TechnoMageKOMT/Programming_Notes/JavaScript/F_DOM-ManipulationBasics.md

 This statement will mark the corresponding checkbox as "clicked".
 I.e.,simulating a user click.

-Also note the use of dot notation when manipulating the DOM.
+Also note the use of dot notation when manipulating the DOM. **DOT assosciativity** Left to right, so the element is first "retrieved" and then the property is extracted by the dot operator.

 `object.property;` is called a "getter" (Get property).
 `object.property = x;` is called a "setter (Setting a property)